 Gender

-Men are more likely than women to develop Parkinson’s disease.
+Men are more likely than women to develop Parkinson’s Disease.
 The reasons for this difference are not fully understood, but the pattern is consistent across large studies.

 Environmental Exposures